Inexpensive Supplies You’ll Need to Start Decorating Cakes

 You can also use the candy melts when attaching your decorated cake to the larger cake base (the presentation board).

 This brings me to my next tip…cake boards.
 There are tons of options here, but I prefer either the plain cardboard cake rounds that have that thin wax coating on them, or foam core cake boards.

-You can see my tips on cake boards here: Tips for Cake Boards
+You can see my tips on cake boards and how to cover them here: Tips for Cake Boards

-Here are some of my favorite cake recipes:
+Here are some of my favorite cake recipes from the blog:

 Doctored Cake Mix Cakes:

 - Bright White Heat Stable Buttercream

 BONUS #1: If you have absolutely no decorating supplies at all, it’s still possible to do some decorating…You just have to be inventive.